-Basically just like Electrode which was discussed earlier.
-Draw a ball and eyes, and you have drawn Voltorb.
-Doesn’t really require too much experience to nail down Voltorbs features.
+Basically just like with Electrode, draw a ball and eyes, and you have drawn Voltorb.
+It doesn’t really require too much experience to nail down Voltorb’s features.

 How to Draw Gastly

 Continuing the ball-shaped Pokémons.
-Gastly differs from the other ones by having a smoke like an effect surrounding the creature.
+Gastly differs from the other ones by having a smoke-like effect surrounding the creature.
 So if you want a slight challenge, draw Gastly and add the smoke effect.

 Smoke might not be easy to draw if you haven’t drawn something similar before.
 If you have drawn clouds, smoke doesn’t differ too much from it.
-Just color the clouds with a darker color, and you have a smoke.
-Kind of.
+Just color the clouds with a darker color, and you have smoke.

 How to Draw Haunter

-If you are struggling with hands, you can always photograph your own hands and draw them.
+If you are struggling with your hands, you can always photograph your own hands and draw them.
 Slightly modify the hands, and you have a nice Haunter drawn.
-Maybe not the easiest but then again, not too hard either.
+Maybe not the easiest, but then again, not too hard either.

 How to Draw Magnemite

-Simple shapes, and creature design all in all.
+Simple shapes and creature design all in all.
 Coloring and creating a nice metallic shading is smooth with this Pokémon.
-Magnemite is formed from 3 major shapes: center ball and two similar magnets on either side.
-Design wise this is easy to draw.
+Magnemite is formed from 3 major shapes: a center ball and two similar magnets on either side.
+Design-wise, this is easy to draw.
 However, the magnets might give you a bit of trouble.

 With a simple shape like a magnet, you can practice drawing in 3D while having fun drawing a Pokémon.

 Magnemite offers you a natural starting point for metallic shading too.
-As Magnemite has a metallic body, you can also practice how to shade and color metal.
-Lighting and shading are very different from metal as opposed to leather for example.
+As Magnemite has a metallic body, you can also practice how to cel shade and color metal.
+Lighting and shading are very different from metal as opposed to leather, for example.

-Eggshell broken and cute little creature jumping in it.
-You can start by drawing an egg and then adding cute little eyes, and simple hands and you have created Togepi.
+The eggshell is broken, and a cute little creature jumping in it.
+You can start by drawing an egg and then adding cute little eyes and simple hands, and you have created Togepi.
 Togepi is rather easy to draw as the form is very familiar to most of us.
 Also, the hands and feet are very simple in design.